TestCentricity/testcentricity_web/README.md

 ## Installation

 TestCentricity Web version 4.1 and above requires Ruby 2.7.5 or later.
+TestCentricity Web is built and tested to support Ruby 2.7.5 to 3.0.0.
 To install the TestCentricity Web gem, add this line to your automation project's Gemfile:

     gem 'testcentricity_web'